zerotier/docs/docs/rules.md

 ### Locking Down UDP {#352lockingdownudpaname3_5_2a}

 UDP is tougher to deal with in a stateless paradigm.
-It’s connectionless so there is no way to specifically select a new session vs. an existing session.
+It's connectionless so there is no way to specifically select a new session vs. an existing session.
 The best way to lock down UDP on a network is to use tags to allow it to and from things like DNS servers that need to speak it.